Santa Barbara DUI Accident Victim Attorneys

 Our Santa Barbara DUI accident victim attorneys have seen many victims of drunk driving accidents suffer serious bodily injury or death.
 The following are some of the most common injuries suffered by those involved in a DUI accident:

-DUI Laws in California
+DUI Laws In California

 Driving under the influence (DUI) is a criminal offense in California, and it is often classified as a misdemeanor.
 The following Vehicle Code sections are relevant to DUI arrests in California: